 When getting your home ready for buyers to view, staging and cleanliness are very important.
 If your home looks cluttered and dirty, that will turn off prospective buyers and possibly bring in lower bids.
 We can schedule a time to walk through your home and help you organize furniture, children’s areas, dining areas, area rugs, and décor to best showcase your home.
 This is an excellent time to either store or sell furnishings and other items that you don’t want to move to a new home.
 If you don’t want to sell furniture, rent a storage facility for the time your home is on the market.
-Buyers want to see a clean space and be able to imagine their belongs and décor in the home.
+Buyers want to see a clean space and be able to imagine their belongs and décor in the home with special pieces such as flooring carpet which you can get with the professionals from the joinery dublin.

 Make sure your home is always clean and free of clutter.
 Keep children’s toys, personal items, and homework organized and out of sight.
 Make sure bathrooms and the kitchen are cleaned regularly.

 Painting your home in coordinating and complementary neutral colors is a fairly inexpensive way to freshen the look and feel of your home as well as give prospective buyers a backdrop for their vision and their personalities.
 Too many colors, bold colors, and uncoordinated colors can turn off prospective buyers.
 A neutral color like gray in a bathroom with glass shower screens may suite more buyers than if you use a live color like pink or orange.
 Many buyers can’t see past simple cosmetic issues and bid accordingly.